reinhardt021/bare-bot/README.md

 ## Dependencies

 * Ruby 3.0 or later
-* bundler version 2.2 or later
+* bundler version 2.2.22 or later
+* rubocop 1.26.1 or later

 ## Setup